ianisl/raster/README.md

 ## Raster.js

-Canvas to image done right.
-Because saving an image should be as simple as pressing a key.
+Because saving a html canvas to an image should be as simple as pressing a key.

 #### Features